log2timeline/dftimewolf/docs/recipe-list.md

 **Details:**

-Imports a remote GCP persistent disk and sends to Turbinia and Timesketch.
+Imports a remote GCP persistent disk into an analysis GCP project and sends the result of Turbinia processing to Timesketch.

-- Copies a disk from a remote GCP project
+- Copies a disk from a remote GCP project into an analysis project
-- Creates Turbinia processing requests
+- Creates Turbinia processing request to process the imported disk
-- Downloads and sends results to Timesketch.
+- Downloads and sends results of the Turbinia processing to Timesketch.

-It will start an analysis VM with the attached disk.
-If the target disk is already in the same project as Turbinia you can use the `gcp_turbinia_ts` recipe.
+This recipe will also start an analysis VM in the destination project with the attached disk (the same one that Turbinia will have processed).
+If the target disk is already in the same project as Turbinia, you can use the `gcp_turbinia_ts` recipe.

 Modules: `GoogleCloudCollector`, `TurbiniaGCPProcessor`, `TimesketchExporter`